 Maintenance can be scheduled as a one-time job or on a regular basis.
 For example, if the backup is done every night, or a new release - every Thursday.
 The only condition is that the maintenance schedule should be made up at least 12 hours prior to the site/server nearest suspension period of time.
 This is done to ensure that all maintenances won’t be responsible for any pity unexpectancies, and statistics provided by HostTracker will be trustful.

 A kind of an epilogue

-We are frequently asked why are we doing that.
-The same things can be done without HostTracker’s help.
-And you know what - definetely, they can.
+We are frequently asked why we are doing this.
+The same things could be done without HostTracker’s help.
+And you know what - definetely, they could.
 Especially, if you need only one tool.
 Many people are talking, that the whole Business World is built on human laziness.
 By solving routine problems, HostTracker provides a slice of work-free and responsibility-free time in the customer’s schedule.
 Truly, not everyone is able to assemble a car by himself.
-We look up to the people, who are eager to create something good for personal needs in our field, but most people don’t want to spend their free time for doing something like that.
+We look up to people, who are eager to create something good for personal needs in our field, but most people don’t want to spend their free time for doing something like that.

 Additionally, our clients are: non-IT specialists; IT specialists who have to report something to their managers; managers themselves; fans of reliability – they use their own tools and take advantages of someone else’s; and many other groups of people.